 What Are Google Ad Grants?

 Unfortunately, Google Ad Grants are one of the biggest missed opportunities for nonprofits.
-That’s why on this page, we’ll walk you through the basic process of utilizing Google Ad Grants so you can start attracting visitors from search engines as soon as possible.
-You can also contact us online or call 888-601-5359 today to speak with one of our experts!
+On this page, we’ll walk you through the basic process of utilizing Google Ad Grants, so you can start attracting visitors from search engines as soon as possible.

 Is my organization eligible for Google Ads Grants?